24-25 District Calendar

-Talented and Gifted Services at Lisbon CSD
+Talented and Advanced Learning Services at Lisbon CSD

 Students with advanced aptitude, achievement, ability, and capacity require adjustments to their instruction and may also qualify for other services in the areas of enrichment or career planning.

 In some cases, students may “pull-out” during core instruction to receive an alternative curriculum or extension work individually or in small groups in specific academic domains such as math or reading.
+Differentiation is usually considered enrichment unless the student is receiving structured curriculum/standards from a future grade level.

 Three-Ring Conception of Giftedness | Renzulli Center for ...